nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Adding a transaction: `addtxn`

-Adds a transaction record to the contact list.
+Adds a transaction record to the transaction list.

 Format: `addtxn td/DESCRIPTION tv/VALUE ts/STATUS to/OWNER`